-- IBM PC/AT-compatible - VL16C450 with on-board Centronix printer interface - Completely pin- and upward-compatible with the dual serial channel VL16C452 - Independent control of transmit, receive, line status and data set interrupts - Individual modem control signals - Programmable serial interface characteristics: - 5-, 6-, 7- or 8-bit characters - Even-, odd- or no-parity bit generation and detection - -1, 1 1/2 or 2 stop bit generation - Three-state TTL drive for the data and control bus
+- Programmable serial interface characteristics: - 5-, 6-, 7- or 8-bit characters - Even-, odd- or no-parity bit generation and detection - 1, 1 1/2 or 2 stop bit generation - · Three-state TTL drive for the data and control bus

-The VL16C451 is an enhanced version of the popular VL16C450 asynchronous communications element (ACE).
+The VL16C451B is an enhanced version of the popular VL16C450 asynchronous communications element (ACE).
 The serial channel performs serial-to-parallel conversion on data characters received from peripheral devices or modems, and parallel-to-serial conversion on data characters transmitted by the CPU.
 The complete status of the Parallel/Asynchronous Communications Element (P/ACE) can be read at any time during functional operation by the CPU.
 The information obtained includes the type and condition of the transfer operation being performed, and error conditions.
-It is fully pin- and upward-compatible with the dual serial channel VL16C452.
-The second serial channel of the VL16C452 occupies pins that are VCC, GND, or NC (not connected) on the VL16C451.
+It is fully pin- and upward-compatible with the dual serial channel VL16C452/ VL16C452B.